derdaaaaa/endoflife.date/products/fritzbox.md

 # The value of this property can be set to any string to override the default column label.
 eolColumn: Security Support

-# Threshold at which the background color of the cycle's "eol" cell changes to indicate
-# that the EOL date is approaching (optional, default = 121 days).
-# If a fixed EOL calculation is taken the rule of thumb one third of the time can be applied.
-# e.g. eol = releaseDate + 6w -> 2w eolWarnThreshold: 14
 eolWarnThreshold: 121

-# Whether the "Active Support" column should be displayed (optional, default = false).
-# The value of this property can be set to any string to override the default column label.
 activeSupportColumn: Active Support

-# Threshold at which the background color of the cycle's "activeSupport" cell changes to indicate
-# that the end of active support date is approaching (optional, default = 121 days).
-# If a fixed support calculation is taken the rule of thumb one third of the time can be applied.
-# e.g. activeSupport = releaseDate + 3w -> 1w activeSupportWarnThreshold: 7
 activeSupportWarnThreshold: 121

-# Whether the "Latest" column should be displayed (optional, default = true).
-# The value of this property can be set to any string to override the default column label.
 releaseColumn: Latest

-# Whether the "Released" column should be displayed (optional, default = false).
-# The value of this property can be set to any string to override the default column label.
 releaseDateColumn: Released

-# Whether the "Discontinued" column should be displayed (optional, default = false).
-# Set to true if you're tracking a device.
-This usually means the device is no longer available for
-# sale or is no longer being manufactured.
-# The value of this property can be set to any string to override the default column label.
 discontinuedColumn: Discontinued

-# Threshold at which the background color of the cycle's "discontinued" cell changes to indicate
-# that the discontinued date is approaching (optional, default = 121 days).
 discontinuedWarnThreshold: 121

-# Whether the "Extended Support" column should be displayed (optional, default = false).
-# The value of this property can be set to any string to override the default column label.
-extendedSupportColumn: Extended Support

-# Threshold at which the background color of the cycle's "extendedSupport" cell changes to indicate
-# that the extended support date is approaching (optional, default = 121 days).
-extendedSupportWarnThreshold: 121

 # Custom columns configuration (optional).
 # Custom columns are columns that will be added to the releases table and populated based on a